pratikkarbhal/Gemini-API-via-Github-workflow/README.md

 # Gemini Bot

-A simple Python bot using **Google Gemini 1.5 Pro** that can:
+A simple Python bot using **Google Gemini 1.5 Pro** (generative AI) that can help you with your coding problems i.e. Code generation, solution, explanation, etc.
-- Generate code
-- Solve programming problems
-- Explain code in plain English

 Just update your prompt in `prompt.txt` and let GitHub Actions do the magic.